walkthetalk/zircon/system/dev/sysmem/sysmem/README.md

 BufferCollectionEvents, and send the client end of a BufferCollectionEvents channel using BufferCollection.SetEventSink().

-The generated FIDL C code requires Layout="Simple", so all sysmem interfaces conform to that.
+The generated FIDL C code requires Layout="Simple", so all sysmem protocols conform to that.
 This means that any time there would normally be a nullable field x, there's instead a "bool has_x;" immediately before that logically nullable field x to indicate whether x is logically null (false) or logically